The Best Post-Construction Cleaning Guide

 Is post-construction cleaning hard?

-Before you begin, it’s important to consider if you should undertake a post-construction cleaning yourself, or call in the Pros.
-Although most aspects of cleaning after a renovation or construction work are similar to regular cleaning — dusting, vacuuming, and polishing — the work is more intensive, and may require specialist tools such as wet/dry vacuums, commercial floor polishers, and shop vacs (also known as bucket vacuums).
-You can rent most construction cleaning equipment from your local hardware store, but when you’ve factored in the cost and your labor, it might be more cost and time effective to call in an expert cleaning company.
+Before you begin, consider whether to do it yourself or call in the Pros.
+Most of the work is similar to regular cleaning — dusting, vacuuming, polishing — but it’s more intensive and may need specialist tools like wet/dry vacuums, commercial floor polishers, and shop vacs.
+You can rent most of this equipment from a hardware store, but once you factor in the cost and your own labor, hiring an expert crew is sometimes more cost- and time-effective.

 Should you hire a professional post-construction cleaning company?